AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/b670f418-7e5f-45ac-8c7f-91a6f611c6b5)

-Make your own charts or add others to this \Songs folder.
-You can find 2 charting tools in this games installation folder under "VRDUS\VRDUS_Data\Music".
-Chart with what one you like.
+Make your own charts or add others to this \Songs folder or anywhere you like.
+You can find 2 charting tools in this games installation folder.

 Now in the game select the Note Shop.